Air France-KLM, Etihad, Air Berlin in partnership

-PARIS Franco-Dutch airline Air France-KLM (AIRF.PA), Abu Dhabi flag carrier Etihad and Germany's Air Berlin (AB1.DE) plan to start a code-share agreement offering passengers access to some of each other's services from October 28, Air France-KLM said on Monday.
+PARIS Oct 8 Franco-Dutch airline Air France-KLM , Abu Dhabi flag carrier Etihad and Germany's Air Berlin plan to start a code-share agreement offering passengers access to some of each other's services from Oct.
+28, Air France-KLM said on Monday.

 The accord will enable Etihad customers to fly on KLM's daily Amsterdam-Abu Dhabi flight, whilst Air France customers will be able to travel on the daily Etihad service between Paris and Abu Dhabi, Air France-KLM said in a statement.